Highwayman: Dangerous places

 English highwaymen often laid in wait on the main roads radiating from London.
 They usually chose lonely areas of heathland or woodland.
 Hounslow Heath was a favourite haunt: it was crossed by the roads to Bath and Exeter.
 Bagshot Heath in Surrey was another dangerous place on the road to Exeter.
 One of the most notorious places in England was Shooter's Hill on the Great Dover Road.
 Finchley Common, on the Great North Road, was nearly as bad.

-To the south of London, highwaymen sought to attack wealthy travellers on the roads leading to and from the Channel ports and aristocratic areas like Epsom, which became a fashionable spa town in 1620, and Banstead Downs where horse races and sporting events became popular with the elite from 1625.
-Later in the 18th century the road from London to Reigate and Brighton through Sutton attracted highwaymen.
+To the south of London, highwaymen sought to attack wealthy travellers on the roads leading to and from the Channel ports and aristocratic arenas like Epsom, which became a fashionable spa town in 1620, and Banstead Downs where horse races and sporting events became popular with the elite from 1625.
+Later in the 18th century, the road from London to Reigate and Brighton through Sutton attracted highwaymen.
 Commons and heaths considered to be dangerous included Blackheath, Putney Heath, Streatham Common, Mitcham Common, Thornton Heath – also the site of a gallows known as "Hangman's Acre" or "Gallows Green" – Sutton Common, Banstead Downs and Reigate Heath.

 During the late 17th and early 18th centuries, highwaymen in Hyde Park were sufficiently common for King William III to have the route between St James's Palace and Kensington Palace (Rotten Row) lit at night with oil lamps as a precaution against them.
 This made it the first artificially lit highway in Britain.